 Cost of Attending UC

-In addition to the direct fees detailed above, we recommend you budget approximately $1,570 for books and supplies, $542 to $1242 for transportation, and between $4,030 and $7,935 for personal expenses per academic year.
+In addition to the direct fees detailed above, we recommend you budget approximately $1,500 for books and supplies, $500 to $725 for transportation, and between $3,800 and $5,000 for personal expenses per academic year.
 Ranges reflect issues such as if you live on-campus or commute and are co-oping or not.
 Your overall budget essentially covers costs of tuition through toothpaste.
-The total amount we budget for an on-campus, full-time undergraduate, Ohio resident for the basic 2-semester academic year is $28,358.
+The total amount we budget for a typical on-campus, full-time undergraduate, Ohio resident for the basic 2-semester academic year is $28,754.

 Remember that what you actually spend in non-billed expenses may differ from the amounts budgeted by the Student Financial Aid Office.
 You should plan your finances to meet your expenses.
-One way to more accurately reflect your expenses is to utilize the Money Matters* worksheet found on our Forms and Publications page once all fees are approved by the Board.
+One way to more accurately reflect your expenses is to utilize the 2015-16 Money Matters* worksheet that will be posted to our Forms and Publications page once all fees are approved by the Board.